What Are Poker Chips

 Example: For a successful tournament, here’s the chip distribution based on a starting stack of 10,000 chips per player:

 - Total Chip Count: For a tournament with 10 players, you will need enough chips to cover all participants.
-If each player starts with Poker chips worth 10,000, that’s a total of 100,000 chips needed.
+If each player starts with Poker chips worth 10,000, that’s 100,000 chips needed.

 How to Set Up Chip Denominations